drwadu/old_fasb/README.md

         * [REQUIRED] bound  `f32`
     * **errors**:  no op for invalid input or bound with error message.
     * **syntax**: `?zl f f32`

-# 3. Build
-Assuming clingo version 5.4.0 is installed.

-1. install [`rustup`](https://www.rust-lang.org/tools/install), if not installed
-2. call `cd fasb && cargo build --release`
-3. the binary can be found in `fasb/target/release/`